-We spoke with Monotype’s Senior Director of Creative, James Fooks-Bale, about the power of communicating a company’s story through branding and typography.
+We spoke with Monotype’s Senior Director of Creative, James Fooks-Bale, about the power of communicating a company’s story through branding and typography design.

-Monotype’s rich heritage lies in the company’s abilities to stay ahead of the curve.
+Monotype’s rich heritage lies in the company’s ability to stay ahead of the curve.
 “Monotype is known for reinventing itself on a regular basis,” Fooks-Bale told us.
-“To stay relevant, we need to keep up with design trends, communication methods, and technology so we can give brands what they need before they realize they need them.”
+“To stay relevant, we need to keep up with design trends, communication methods, and technology so we can give brands what they need before they realise they need them.”

 With this product mix, Monotype stays true to its goal of helping customers create more authentic experiences with their audiences across every touchpoint.